njz3/vJoyIOFeederWithFFB/README.md

 ## What is working?

-Currently, analog inputs steering wheel angle and for pedals work.
+The software supports 4x Analog inputs for 1 steering wheel and 3 pedals, 12 to 16
-Force feedback is handled for PWM+Dir mode (pins D9/D10/D11), Model 2 (Le Mans) and Model 3 driveboards (Scud Race or Sega Rally 2 EPROM).
+digital inputs for buttons (Optionnaly 8 more for a keypad on the Mega2560).
+Force feedback output is handled with following modes :
+- analog PWM+Dir (pins D9/D10/D11), analog centered PWM (pins D9)
+- digital PWM
+- almost all Sega Model 1/2 cabinets using PWM2M2 motor control board: Daytona, Sega Rally
+- almost all Sega Model 2/3 driveboards that are clone to Indy500: Super GT, Touring Cars, Le Mans 24, ...
+- almost all Sega Model 3 driveboards using the Sega Rally 2 EPROM which has the best torque control capability: Scud Race, Daytona 2, Sega Rally 2, E.C.A, Dirt Devils, Nascar, F355 Challenge, ...
+- almost all Sega Naomi, Lingbergh, Ringedge/wide up to the latest PC based servoboard using FFB converter : Initial D series, Outrun 2 series, ...
+- almost all Happ or DC-motor based cabinets (Midway, new Sega cabinets) using PWM2HAPP motor control board: Grid, Sega Rally 3, Cruis'n series

-Missing effects are emulated by cheating with fast constant-torque commands@5ms (200Hz).
+In most cases, FFB effects are emulated by cheating with fast constant-torque commands@5ms (200Hz).
 This allows for full effects to be played on your setup, whatever the underlying driveboard can provide.
 Emulating requires at least the constant torque effect to be operationnal on your motor driver (ie a rumble-only setup cannot be used).

-Calibration of analog inputs can pe performed from the GUI to map your physical wheel rotation to the maximum vJoy amplitude (0..32768), same for pedals motion.
+Calibration of the wheel rotation, and analog inputs can pe performed from the GUI to map your physical wheel rotation to the maximum vJoy amplitude (0..32768), same for pedals motion.
 Digital inputs are mapped to buttons and remapping is possible using the GUI.
 This allows to finally handle your personnal setup.

 Outputs to drive lamps are retrieved for MAME, Supermodel (model 3), m2emulator, and OutputBlasters plugin games (Teknoparrot).
+Already a lot of games are handled properly, and more are added over the time.
 Many thanks to SailorSat& BigPanik and Boomslangnz for all there work.

-Few games are not handled properly yet, but it will probably be fixed sooner or later.
+The software also allows to define "control sets" for a unique configuration per game or per emulator.
+The control sets store parameters that can be tuned according to each game or emulator behavior.
+Using runtime auto-detection based on current running process and main windows title, the software will automatically switch its configuration according to the current game playing.

+The feeder software also allow to define keystrokes (keyboard emulation).
+This can be a replacement for joytokey or autohotkey in most use case.
+In particular, it allows to detect combined panel buttons press to emits special keystrokes like Alt+F4, or ESC when the user press or maintain panel buttons.

 ## What is next?

 The next steps I plan are:
 - add schematics to help people do their cabling
-- add more translation modes for other Model 2/3 driveboards (SailorSat already has a long list of commands)
+- add I2c support for lowcost digital IO extensions
-- support encoder feedback
+- support encoder feedback to get very fine angle resolution, perhaps making a better FFB feeling.

 ## How to use it

-!!!
-WARNING as this is still an alpha-stage developpement !!!

 Two possibilities are offered : either pick the latest released installer/setup, or compile the software by your own.